Photos of Peter's last Sunday

 As God sent his Son Jesus to serve and bring new life, so he sends us to follow his example.

-We have a monthly Sunday School, Crèche and Family Service, a church school on Wrotham Road, and a parish hall which is used for a variety of community activities including uniformed groups, a playschool and dog training.
+We have Crèche twice a month, a church school on Wrotham Road, and a parish hall which is used for a variety of community activities including uniformed groups, a playschool and dog training.

 For more information about these, or serving on a Sunday or singing in the choir, speak to a member of the clergy.